We are open - safety is our top priority!

 Did you know that most people don’t have room for their wisdom teeth to grow?
 This results in the wisdom teeth becoming impacted.
 When the wisdom teeth are stuck under the gums or teeth, it can cause a number of issues.
 These issues include pain, infection, jaw damage and more.
 In most cases, the dentist will recommend that the wisdom teeth be extracted.

 Pricing for a tooth extraction will depend on a variety of factors.
 Our staff will be happy to give you a breakdown of what you can expect on your bill.
 We accept dental insurance and discount plans.
-We also offer payment plans.
+We also offer payment options.

 You will be given instructions on how to properly care for yourself after the procedure.
 The dentist will probably recommend that you avoid eating hard foods, drinking from a straw and forcibly spitting.
 You may find yourself in a bit of pain and experience some bleeding.
 This is normal.
 The dentist will prescribe you pain medication to help control the pain.